 An ethical approval for collecting lobectomy specimen from patients with mild disease has also been obtained through S63093.

-Additionally the sncRNAseq and spatial transcriptomics research is covered by ethical approval S64458.
+Additionally, the snRNAseq and spatial transcriptomics research is covered by ethical approval S64458.

 There is an EC approval for the collaboration with UCL and J Jacob: S63737